 What It's About: Shaun Bythell owns The Bookshop, Wigtown - Scotland's largest second-hand bookshop.
 It contains 100,000 books, spread over a mile of shelving, with twisting corridors and roaring fires, and all set in a beautiful, rural town by the edge of the sea.
 A book-lover's paradise?
 Well, almost ...
 In these wry and hilarious diaries, Shaun provides an inside look at the trials and tribulations of life in the book trade, from struggles with eccentric customers to wrangles with his own staff, who include the ski-suit-wearing, bin-foraging Nicky...Publication Date: September 28, 2017

-One hundred and fifty years ago, Chawton was the final home of Jane Austen, one of England's finest novelists.
-Now it's home to a few distant relatives and their diminishing estate...Publication Date: May 26, 2020
+One hundred and fifty years ago, Chawton was the final home of Jane Austen, one of England's finest novelists...Publication Date: May 26, 2020

 What It's About: What happens when the most beautiful girl in the world marries the handsomest prince of all time and he turns out to be...well...a lot less than the man of her dreams?